canonical/netplan/doc/netplan-tutorial.md

 netplan
 ```

-You will see the output below
+You should see the output below

 ```
 You need to specify a command